amireh/docker-images/ansible/README.md

 # amireh/ansible

-A minimal (yet extensible) installation of Ansible on Alpine Linux with the Docker client allowing Ansible to utilize the `docker` connection to provision containers.
+A minimal installation of Ansible on Alpine Linux with the Docker client allowing Ansible to utilize the `docker` connection to provision containers.

 **Table of Contents**